cs573-21s/01-ghd3/README.md

 Assignment 1 - Hello World: GitHub and d3
 ---
 For this assignment I considered exploring the following svg componenets:
--lines
+- lines
--text
+- text
--circle
+- circle
--color components with different colors
+- color components with different colors
--rectangle
+- rectangle

  Below are a few examples of the d3 exploration.